zorridge/hubinance/README.md

 ### Prerequisites

-Ensure that the latest version of Python 3 is installed (writtin in Python 3.10.1)
+Ensure that the latest version of Python 3 is installed (written in Python 3.10.1)
 * python
   ```sh
   python --version